-Our Common Stock is currently listed on The Nasdaq Global Select Market ("Nasdaq") under the symbol "LENZ."
-Prior to the consummation of the Merger, our Common Stock was historically quoted on The Nasdaq Global Market under the symbol "GRPH."
+Our common stock has traded on The Nasdaq Global Select Market ("Nasdaq") under the symbol "LENZ" since the closing of the Merger on March 22, 2024 Prior to such date, the common stock of Graphite Bio, Inc. had traded on The Nasdaq Global Market under the symbol "GRPH" since June 25, 2021.